The Best Tattoo Artist in Dallas

 It was Confucius who said, “when I turn up one corner, he will turn up the other three”.
-It has been years since I read this, and yet, it comes to mind when thinking of these hundred mile conversations with Dean.
+It has been years since I read this, and yet, it comes to mind when thinking of these hundred-mile conversations with Dean.
 I think that this means conversation, I think that it means understanding, illumination, and energy.
 If I initiate the idea he can take the idea and run, then pass it back to me, and chew on it awhile as we drink in the car, Red Bull or Budweiser.

 Not drinking and driving of course!
 We are not complete idiots!
 As many of you know, Oliver Peck is the great ringleader and he musters up many meetings, trips, brainchildren, etc. Well, one of his big successes, idea wise, was his idea to buy an RV with Keith Underwood.
-Traveling the country, living well and tattooing up a storm, often times following the warped tour and tattooing the musicians, roadies, tour managers, promo and production crews, et al. So anyways, the setting of many of these conversations was that first RV.
+Traveling the country, living well and tattooing up a storm, oftentimes following the warped tour and tattooing the musicians, roadies, tour managers, promo and production crews, et al. So anyways, the setting of many of these conversations was that first RV.
 Come to think of it, I guess the first “Gypsy Queen” was a trailer.
-Oliver and Aaron Finnin hooked that up behind a huge American made pick up truck and pulled it with a Cummings, but the first RV is what I’m talking about, before Ryan “Dreyfus” Mattes took over as driver and we would roll steady throughout the night.
+Oliver and Aaron Finnin hooked that up behind a huge American made pick up truck and pulled it with a Cummings, but the first RV is what I’m talking about before Ryan “Dreyfus” Mattes took over as driver and we would roll steadily throughout the night.
 I say Budweiser because on one of these trips out to California Oliver had thrown a keg on board.
-Keep in mind the dude doesn’t drink but for some reason he likes to be around it!
+Keep in mind the dude doesn’t drink but for some reason, he likes to be around it!
 It’s an instigating thing or something!
 Or, you know what it is, he just loves fun however it is manufactured!
 So there was that one time I drank Budweiser all the way to California.
 We drove all night, I drank all night.
 I would stop to eat a hamburger here, an apple there.
 Then, I would put the plastic cup back beneath that sudsy tap and fill it up again.
 I would get out my sketchbook and a sharpie and draw.
 The bumps weren’t much in that thing.
 We would all just sit around talking and laughing.
 Slim from True Widow was there, maybe tattoo artist extraordinaire Chris Erickson.
 I think Elm Street Tattoo’s senior tattoo artist was there, Mark Galvan.
 To tell you the truth all that Bud makes it hard to remember.
-In a way this was a low point in my life.
+In a way, this was a low point in my life.
 In another way, it was a pretty high one!

 Dissecting The Art Of A Tattoo